| Search myCarpentry.com |

 Valley Rafter: A rafter that forms the intersection between two sloping roofs.

-The definitions of these carpentry terms were obtained from several books and online sources, including; Webster's Dictionary, Modern Carpentry, Architectural Drafting and Design, and Architectural Drawing.
+The definitions of these carpentry terms came from several books and online sources, including Webster's Dictionary, Modern Carpentry, Architectural Drafting and Design, and Architectural Drawing.